rafael2k/8086-toolchain/readme.md

 # Native ELKS Toolchain

-ELKS 8086 Toolchain is a work-in-progress project for providing a native ELKS 8086 C compiler toolchain.
+ELKS 8086 Toolchain is a nativa C toolchain for ELKS.

-This is a fork of the upstream 8086-toolchain, which contains and old NASM version (by Simon Tatham and Julian Hall), and the C86 C compiler by Matthew Brandt, Christoph van Wuellen, Keith and Dave Walker.
+ELKS toolchain C compiler is C86, by Matthew Brandt, Christoph van Wuellen, Keith and Dave Walker.
-It was introduced to complete the ELKS native toolchain software by Bruce Evans, Jody Bruchon et al., namely dev86's cpp, ld, ar and as.
+Other parts of ELKS native toolchain software was written by Bruce Evans, Jody Bruchon et al., namely dev86's cpp, ld, ar and as.
 Make is courtesy of David Given, Carl Eric Codere and Ceriel Jacobs, while disasm (dis88) was originally authored by G. M. Harding.
 Many improvements and changes by Rafael Diniz and Gregory Haerr for making all the software run on ELKS.